 Undead are damaged by heals, which means Boco's Choco Heal is now an offensive move.

 Goug Machine City sells some distance-oriented weapons.
-The Knightslayer bow here was used by Argath in the first chapter (to kill Tietra) and while I thought it was a unique weapon at the time, clearly it isn't.
-There are very few unique weapons in the game.
+The Knightslayer bow here was used by Argath in the first chapter (to kill Tietra).
+Which isn't really a fun fact.

 Ludovich is the leader of the local mafia, and he manages to kidnap Mustadio and his dad in an effort to get the Zodiac Stone.
 Our turtleneck-sporting hero won't stand for this.

 Had to restart this battle because Ladd got knocked out and it wouldn't let me revive him.
-The Monk ability Revive only works if the target is on the EXACT same plane as the caster, which makes it something you need to plan on in advance.
+The Monk ability Revive only works if the target is on the EXACT same plane as the caster, it turns out.

-At this point our heroes figure out that Archbishop Roshi sent the mafia after our heroes because he wants the Zodiac Stone for himself.
+At this point our heroes figure out that the Archbishop sent the mafia after our heroes because he wants the Zodiac Stone for himself.
 But to what ends?

 Ludovich, having failed the Archbishop, returns and gets murdered by His Eminence.
 This guy isn't such a man of the cloth after all.